isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1651.md

 ---
-title: 'Circular Gas Cutter'
+title: 'Planetary or Spiral Mixer'
 permalink: /productivity-solutions-grant/solutionrepo/solution1651
 ---

-## Circular Gas Cutter
+## Planetary or Spiral Mixer

 ## Overview

 **Description**

-Automatic rotating and portable cutting machine designed to efficiently and accurately cut-out circle parts on materials such as steel plates using gas/oxy-fuel, during the shipbuilding construction process in M&OE industry workshop or shipyard.
-The equipment allows reduction in time and manpower needed for preparation and touch-up work during cutting operations.
+Planetary/Spiral mixer are versatile industrial mixing equipment that  can continuously produce large quantities of food products such as bread/cookie dough, cake batter, whipped toppings, icings, meringues and sauces.

+Available as floor-standing or tabletop model, and typically comes with interchangeable utensils such as a dough hook, mixing paddle and whisk.
+Ideal for companies dealing with soft food products.

-Cost of equipment capped at $18,750 per unit
+Cost of equipment capped at $10,000 per unit

 ## Solution Packages Option(s)